psychopy/workshops/source/index.rst

     .. grid-item::

-        We are pleased to be running a workshop series in collaboration with `Women in Cognitive Science Europe (WiCS Europe) <https://www.womenincogsci.org/wics-europe/>`_  as part of their Building Inclusive Computational Skills initiative.
+        We are pleased to be running a workshop series in collaboration with `Women in Cognitive Science Europe (WiCS Europe) <https://www.womenincogsci.org/wics-europe/>`_  as part of their **Building Inclusive Computational Skills initiative**.

         This four-part online workshop series will take place every Wednesday in March, from 12:00–13:00 (UK time).
 The workshops are designed for beginners and are ideal for researchers who would like to start using open-source tools in their research while learning the foundations of Python programming along the way.